Lexpedite/clean/README.md

 ## Known Issues
 Some things to be aware of if you are playing with it:
-* the generated akoma ntoso is not yet using all of the information in the .clean file.
-* strings with blank lines at the end may not parse correctly.
 * there is no validation of roman numerals.
 If it uses `i`, `v`, `x`, etc., it will be accepted